 - Designs are not focused on the needs of the users

 2 Concept Designs

-Generally speaking, it is best practice to start design from a place of organization through content strategy, information architecture, and user flows.
-Unfortunately this type of work is rarely exciting for your client.
+Generally speaking, it is best practice to start UX design from a place of organization - through content strategy, information architecture, and user flows.
+Unfortunately, this type of work is rarely exciting for your client.
 They typically prefer something more tangible.
 In general, a client is looking to see something that connects to the vision they have.

 - Builds trust with your client

 - Helps the client sell the vision to potential investors